awsdocs/amazon-athena-user-guide/doc_source/querying-udf.md

-# Querying with User Defined Functions<a name="querying-udf"></a>
+# Querying with user defined functions<a name="querying-udf"></a>

 User Defined Functions \(UDF\) in Amazon Athena allow you to create custom functions to process records or groups of records\.
 A UDF accepts parameters, performs work, and then returns a result\.

 To use a UDF in Athena, you write a `USING EXTERNAL FUNCTION` clause before a `SELECT` statement in a SQL query\.
 The `SELECT` statement references the UDF and defines the variables that are passed to the UDF when the query runs\.
 The SQL query invokes a Lambda function using the Java runtime when it calls the UDF\.
 UDFs are defined within the Lambda function as methods in a Java deployment package\.
 Multiple UDFs can be defined in the same Java deployment package for a Lambda function\.
 You also specify the name of the Lambda function in the `USING EXTERNAL FUNCTION` clause\.

 You have two options for deploying a Lambda function for Athena UDFs\.
 You can deploy the function directly using Lambda, or you can use the AWS Serverless Application Repository\.
 To find existing Lambda functions for UDFs, you can search the public AWS Serverless Application Repository or your private repository and then deploy to Lambda\.
 You can also create or modify Java source code, package it into a JAR file, and deploy it using Lambda or the AWS Serverless Application Repository\.
-For example Java source code and packages to get you started, see [Creating and Deploying a UDF Using Lambda](#udf-creating-and-deploying)\.
+For example Java source code and packages to get you started, see [Creating and deploying a UDF using Lambda](#udf-creating-and-deploying)\.
 For more information about Lambda, see [AWS Lambda Developer Guide](https://docs.aws.amazon.com/lambda/latest/dg/)\.
 For more information about AWS Serverless Application Repository, see the [AWS Serverless Application Repository Developer Guide](https://docs.aws.amazon.com/serverlessrepo/latest/devguide/)\.

 For an example that uses UDFs with Athena to translate and analyze text, see the AWS Machine Learning Blog article [Translate and analyze text using SQL functions with Amazon Athena, Amazon Translate, and Amazon Comprehend](http://aws.amazon.com/blogs/machine-learning/translate-and-analyze-text-using-sql-functions-with-amazon-athena-amazon-translate-and-amazon-comprehend/), or watch the [video](#udf-videos-xlate)\.

-## Considerations and Limitations<a name="udf-considerations-limitations"></a>
+## Considerations and limitations<a name="udf-considerations-limitations"></a>
 + **Available Regions** – The Athena UDF feature is available in the Regions where Athena engine version 2 is supported\.
 For a list of AWS Regions that support Athena engine version 2, see [Athena engine version 2](engine-versions-reference.md#engine-versions-reference-0002)\.
 + **Built\-in Athena functions** – Built\-in Presto functions in Athena are designed to be highly performant\.
 We recommend that you use built\-in functions over UDFs when possible\.
 For more information about built\-in functions, see [Functions in Amazon Athena](presto-functions.md)\.
 + **Scalar UDFs only** – Athena only supports scalar UDFs, which process one row at a time and return a single column value\.
 Athena passes a batch of rows, potentially in parallel, to the UDF each time it invokes Lambda\.
 When designing UDFs and queries, be mindful of the potential impact to network traffic of this processing\.
 + **UDF handler functions use abbreviated format** – Use abbreviated format \(not full format\), for your UDF functions \(for example, `package.Class` instead of `package.Class::method`\)\.
 + **UDF methods must be lowercase** – UDF methods must be in lowercase; camel case is not permitted\.
 + **Java runtime support** – Currently, Athena UDFs support the Java 8 and Java 11 runtimes for Lambda\.
 For more information, see [Building Lambda functions with Java](https://docs.aws.amazon.com/lambda/latest/dg/lambda-java.html) in the *AWS Lambda Developer Guide*\.
 + **IAM permissions** – To run and create UDF query statements in Athena, the IAM principal running the query must be allowed to perform actions in addition to Athena functions\.
-For more information, see [Example IAM Permissions Policies to Allow Amazon Athena User Defined Functions \(UDF\)](udf-iam-access.md)\.
+For more information, see [Example IAM permissions policies to allow Amazon Athena User Defined Functions \(UDF\)](udf-iam-access.md)\.
 + **Lambda quotas** – Lambda quotas apply to UDFs\.
 For more information, see [Lambda quotas](https://docs.aws.amazon.com/lambda/latest/dg/limits.html) in the *AWS Lambda Developer Guide*\.
-+ **Known issues** – For the most up\-to\-date list of known issues, see [Limitations and Issues](https://github.com/awslabs/aws-athena-query-federation/wiki/Limitations_And_Issues) in the awslabs/aws\-athena\-query\-federation section of GitHub\.
++ **Known issues** – For the most up\-to\-date list of known issues, see [Limitations and issues](https://github.com/awslabs/aws-athena-query-federation/wiki/Limitations_And_Issues) in the awslabs/aws\-athena\-query\-federation section of GitHub\.

 ## Videos<a name="udf-videos"></a>